ballance/transcription/README.md

 ## Script Features

-- Leverages OpenAI's Whisper model for transcription.
+- Leverages OpenAI's Whisper model LOCALLY for transcription.
-- Supports transcription of `.wav` audio files.
+- Supports transcription of `.wav` and `.mp3` audio files.
 - Saves the transcribed text into a user-defined file for easy reference.

 ## API Features